 - No need to train technical staff to program the bots (BaaS are mostly no-code platforms)

-- Automated software updates with new version releases
+- Automated software updates with new versions

 - Consumption-based or outcome-based pricing options